willybarro/willybarro.github.io/source/_posts/2013-08-15-once-upon-a-time.markdown

 Leave all those problems to the future.
 I guarantee that you'll bump on a cool theme in no time or maybe you'll just forget it.

 Not convinced yet?
-Look at any online [language](http://www.php.net/manual/) [documentation](http://www.python.org/doc/).
-Those documentations doesn't look really sexy, right?
+Look at any online [language](http://www.php.net/manual/) [documentation](http://www.python.org/doc/), these docs doesn't look really sexy right?
 If those guys were not following the *"WRITE, MOTHER FUCKER"* line of thought, we would need to scrap infinite sourcefiles just to know what that nasty "[str_pbrk](http://www.php.net/manual/en/function.strpbrk.php)" function does.

 So, stop crying like a baby and "WRITE, MOTHER FUCKER!".